* Tiffany shares slide after earnings estimates

-NEW YORK, Jan 10 (Reuters) - U.S. stocks climbed on Thursday on optimism about global growth spurred by stronger-than-expected exports in China, the world’s second-biggest economy, though gains in the S&P 500 were capped at a resistance level near a 5-year high.
+NEW YORK, Jan 10 (Reuters) - U.S. stocks inched higher on Thursday, helped by stronger-than-expected exports in China, the world’s second-biggest economy, but gains were capped as the S&P 500 hovered near a 5-year high.

-Financial and energy stocks were the day’s top gainers in afternoon trading.
-The financial sector index rose 0.8 percent and the energy sector was up 0.6 percent.
+Financial and telecommunications stocks were the day’s top gainers, while the material sector was the biggest drag.
+The S&P 500 material sector index was off 0.3 percent.
+The financial sector index rose 0.6 percent and the telecom sector was up 0.5 percent.

-The benchmark Standard & Poor’s 500 index hovered near a five-year closing peak of 1,466.47.
-On Friday, the index had closed at its highest since December 2007.
+The benchmark Standard & Poor’s 500 index was near a five-year closing high of 1,466.47.
+On Friday, the index had ended at the highest close since December 2007.

 Herbalife Ltd stepped up its defense against activist investor Bill Ackman, stressing it was a legitimate company with a mission to improve nutrition and help public health.
-The stock was down 2.4 percent at $39.15.
+The stock was up 1.4 percent to $40.47.